newlyceum/curriculum/README.md

 [Oak Meadow Foundations of Social Justice](https://www.oakmeadow.com/foundations-in-social-justice/) (We have this PDF download)

 [Use political cartoons](http://editorialcartoonists.com/) to highlight issues of the day and analyze for different perspectives.
+(See also [Cartoons for the Classroom](https://nieonline.com/aaec/cftc.cfm).)

 [Story of Stuff Movies](https://storyofstuff.org/movies/) (and annotated scripts).